fmauger1/QMol-grid/README.md

 V = QMol_SE_V('atom',H);
 ```

-The simulation domain must be a Cartesian grid -- with all increasing, equally spaced discretization points -- and should be wide and with small enough of a discretization step to properly capture the wave function.
+The simulation domain must be a Cartesian grid -- with all increasing, equally spaced discretization points -- and should be wide enough and with small enough of a discretization step to properly capture the wave function.
 In our case we select a domain ranging -15 to 15 a.u., with a discretization steps of 0.1 a.u.
 ```Matlab
 x = -15:.1:15;
 ```